Tried and True Native Plant Selections for the Mid-Atlantic Region

 Many of the Mid-Atlantic native plant selections grow in local public gardens (e.g., Master Gardeners of Northern Virginia demonstration gardens, Central Library Garden (Arlington), Green Spring Gardens, Meadowlark Botanical Gardens, the U.S. Botanic Garden, U.S. National Arboretum, etc.).
 These gardens offer you an opportunity to personally observe the growth habits of these plants during different seasons and under varying conditions before making an investment for your own garden.

-The seven demonstration gardens designed and maintained by MGNV include the Glencarlyn Community Library Garden, the Organic Vegetable Garden at Potomac Overlook Regional Park, the Quarry/Shade Garden and Sunny Garden at Bon Air Park, The Teaching Garden and The Master Gardener Tribute Garden at the Fairlington Community Center, all in Arlington County; and Simpson Gardens in Alexandria.
+The seven demonstration gardens designed and maintained by MGNV include the Glencarlyn Community Library Garden, the Organic Vegetable Garden at Potomac Overlook Regional Park, the Quarry/Shade Garden and Sunny Garden at Bon Air Park, The Small Space Garden and The Master Gardener Tribute Garden at the Fairlington Community Center, all in Arlington County; and Simpson Gardens in Alexandria.
+MGNV also has partnered with Arlington Regional Master Naturalists and adopted the The Buddie Ford Nature Center Garden in Alexandria as a joint demonstration garden.
 Many of the gardens have signage, garden maps, and/or brochures with plant information.
 Additionally, Master Gardener volunteers are available during open “houses” in the spring or fall and during scheduled work parties to offer advice and answer questions.

 Where possible, Master Gardeners have attempted to capture images of the native plant selections during various seasons so that you can see examples of flowers, foliage, fruit, and/or form on the fact sheets if you are unable to visit the gardens in person.
 They will continue to update fact sheets with new pictures as they photograph more specimens.